 - The operation of the statutory officer roles of Head of Paid Service (Chief Executive), Chief Financial Officer and Monitoring Officer, having specific responsibility for ensuring compliance with established policies, procedures, laws and regulations.
 The Monitoring Officer has the authority to report to Council if it is considered that any proposal, decision or omission would give rise to unlawfulness or maladministration, thereby stopping the proposal or decision being implemented until the report has been considered; - The statutory officers have the statutory duty to report to all the local authority's Elected Members if there is or is likely to be unlawful expenditure or an unbalanced budget set; - The Council's procedure rules, and scheme of delegation are contained within the authority's Constitution.
 The constitution is reviewed on a regular and ongoing basis, with recommendations regarding changes and improvements being made to full Council; - Effective financial management of the Council is conducted in accordance with Financial Regulations as Appended to Part 4 of the Constitution and appropriate professional standards, under the responsibility of the Chief Finance Officer in accordance with Section 151 of the Local Government Act 1972.
 This includes comprehensive budget setting processes and budgetary control systems, clearly defined capital expenditure guidelines and regular reporting mechanisms to Services and Members including quarterly and annual financial reports that indicate financial performance against forecasts.
 The Council has introduced a reporting mechanism to demonstrate the relationship between financial and operational performance.
-The Council has in place an annually updated financial plan in line with Central Government's funding policy and aligned with the authority's Corporate Plan; - The Council maintains an Internal Audit Service, which operates to the Public Sector Internal Audit Standards; - The Council has a formally constituted Audit Committee, the Scrutiny (Audit & Value for Money Council Services) Committee, which is responsible for providing independent assurance on the adequacy and effectiveness of the authority's control environment; - The Council has positions for two independent members to reside on the Scrutiny (Audit & Value For Money Council Services) Committee; - The Council has an objective and professional relationship with external auditors and statutory inspectors, as evidenced by the Auditor's Annual Report; - There is a robust risk management approach which is considered and overseen by the Scrutiny (Audit & Value for Money Council Services) Committee.
-The policy enables the Council to identify, and take appropriate action to mitigate against or eradicate significant risks to the Council's objectives in line with the requirements of the Council's Risk Management Strategy.
+The Council has in place an annually updated financial plan in line with Central Government's funding policy and aligned with the authority's Corporate Plan; - The Council maintains an Internal Audit Service, which operates to the Public Sector Internal Audit Standards; - The Council has a formally constituted Audit Committee which is responsible for providing independent assurance on the adequacy and effectiveness of the authority's control environment; - The Council has positions for two independent members to reside on the Audit Committee; - The Council has an objective and professional relationship with external auditors and statutory inspectors, as evidenced by the Annual Audit Report; - There is a robust risk management approach which is considered and overseen by the Audit Committee.
+This enables the Council to identify, and take appropriate action to mitigate against or eradicate significant risks to the Council's objectives in line with the requirements of the Council's Risk Management Strategy.
 This approach is continually being developed, maintained and embedded through the proactive participation of all services, which strengthens the links between risk management and audit; - Corporate review of services, processes and procedures to ensure the economical, effective and efficient use of resources, combined with target setting and monitoring via a performance management framework designed to secure continuous improvement in the way in which its services are delivered; - Services are delivered by suitably trained and experienced staff, all posts having detailed job descriptions and person specifications while training and development needs are identified through a staff appraisal scheme which ensures that objectives and targets are clear and agreed;